 3. Mount Ascutney State Park in Vermont

-Windsor is also home to Harpoon Brewery, and trust us: a full-bodied pumpkin beer pairs perfectly with stunning fall scenery.
+Windsor is also home to Harpoon Brewery, and trust us: A full-bodied pumpkin beer pairs perfectly with those stunning fall leaves.

 When it’s best to go: